WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/structure.md

   - Decisions pending
   - Tooling dependencies

 The artifact types, also use ArchiMate drawings to give a visual representation for the artifacts being authored, or the activities that are needed.
-To understand more about the diagrams, please visit the (Diagram Legend)[diagram_legend.html] page.
+To understand more about the diagrams, please visit the [Diagram Legend](diagram_legend.html) page.